slashback100/presence_simulation/README.md

 ### Toggle the simulation
 The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the `switch.presence_simulation` entity.

-# Tutorials
-Tristan's Smartes Heim creates a german video how to use it: https://youtu.be/5vCp3iKZb4Q Smart Home Junkie's English tutorial: https://youtu.be/OTQu3BMr3EU

 # Buy me a coffee
 Liked some of my work?
 Buy me a coffee (or more likely a beer)